UniMath/agda-unimath/src/category-theory/indiscrete-precategories.lagda.md

 ### If an indiscrete precategory is preunivalent then it is a strict category

+**Proof:** If an indiscrete precategory is preunivalent, that means every identity type of the objects embeds into the unit type, hence the objects form a set.

 ```agda
 module _
   {l : Level} (X : UU l)